-Eventually, engineers and inventors caught on to the potential of Hertz’s discovery, and a variety of radio milestones were achieved from the late 1880s to early 1920s.
+Eventually, engineers and inventors caught on to the potential of Hertz’s discovery, and a variety of radio milestones were achieved from the late 1880s to the early 1920s.

 Some early achievements include:

-- The first entertainment radio broadcast in history on Christmas Eve 1906, when inventor Reginald Fessenden beamed a music show to ships in the Atlantic Ocean from a station in Massachusetts;
+- The first entertainment radio broadcast in history was on Christmas Eve 1906, when inventor Reginald Fessenden beamed a music show to ships in the Atlantic Ocean from a station in Massachusetts;

 - The first successful two-way transmission across the Atlantic, which included an exchange of Morse code messages;